Steve0Greatness/Scratch-Profile-Search/README.md

 # Scratch profile search
 Adds a Searchbar for projects to the Scratch profile page.
-It links to my [User Project Search](https://steve0greatness.github.io/extras/User-Project-Search.html).

 ## installation
 First and foremost, you need to install [Tampermonkey](https://www.tampermonkey.net/) for this to work.